-- g.
+g.
 The PIP plan shall include a detailed description of the study question, approach, planned evaluation, and strategy for incorporation of findings into future PDSA cycles; be included in the QAPI plan; and is subject to review and approval by DHS prior to implementation.
-Updates on PIP activities, including results and outcomes, shall be provided quarterly and annually, as part of the QAPI Quarterly Progress and Work Plan Update and QAPI Progress Report and Annual Plan Update. - h.
+Updates on PIP activities, including results and outcomes, shall be provided quarterly and annually, as part of the QAPI Quarterly Progress and Work Plan Update and QAPI Progress Report and Annual Plan Update.

+- h.
 The Health Plan shall report the status and results of each project to the State as requested.
 The Health Plan shall complete each PIP in the time period determined by DHS to allow information on the progress of all PIPs in aggregate to produce new information periodically on quality of care according to 42 CFR §438.330(d)(3).
 The Health Plan shall not consider PIP methodology and findings to be proprietary. - i.
 PIPs may be specified by DHS.
 All DHS-selected PIPs shall have aligned interventions and quality improvement approaches across Health Plans, and be included as part of the Health Plan's overall QAPI plan.
 In these cases, the Health Plan shall meet the goals and objectives specified by DHS.
 The Health Plan may also submit recommended PIP topics, PIP standards, and proposed PIPs for the selected topics to DHS.
-DHS has final approval for selected PIP topics and methods.
+DHS has final approval for selected PIP topics and methods. - j.

-j.
 The Health Plan shall submit to DHS and the EQRO any and all data necessary to enable validation of the Health Plan's performance under this section, including the status and results of each project.
-The Health Plan shall include in its submission the planned approach to sustaining or increasing improvements.
+The Health Plan shall include in its submission the planned approach to sustaining or increasing improvements. - 5.
+Practice Guidelines - a.
+The Health Plan shall include, as part of its QAPI program, practice guidelines that meet the following requirements as stated in 42 CFR §438.236 and current NCQA standards.